JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

 **Future work**

-- **Width subsumption in binding.** A 32-bit adder can serve a 16-bit add with pad/truncate adapters on its ports; today those are two entities and therefore two units.
-The seams are already in place: `schedule["fus"]` maps unit id → entity as an explicit indirection rather than assuming they are the same string, per-node operand cast chains are the adapter mechanism, and the area model already prices "one bigger unit plus waste" against "two units".
+- **Width/capacity subsumption in binding and allocation.** This remains
+  unimplemented: entities and ordinary value registers still require exact C types.
+A 32-bit adder can serve every compatible <=32-bit add by extending inputs and truncating the result, and a `uint32_t` physical register can hold non-overlapping `uint1_t`/`uint8_t`/`uint16_t`/`uint32_t` lifetimes if every read narrows back to the value's declared type.
+The seams are already in
+  place: `schedule["fus"]` maps unit id → entity as an explicit indirection, per-node cast chains are the FU adapter mechanism, and live ranges are separate from physical register ids.
+The next implementation should be a weighted capacity search, not unconditional widening: a bigger unit, wider operand/writeback mux and extension logic can cost more than the narrow unit or FF bank it replaces.
+Legality is operation-specific too — unsigned add/bitwise operations are straightforward, while signed comparisons, shifts, overflow-visible results and mixed signedness require explicit rules.
+  The current divider has only one scheduled width of each recurrent operation, so this axis would not change its measurement; heterogeneous arithmetic FSMs are the right regression designs for it.
+- **Recurrent operator-chain binding.** A human FSM often executes `compute -> conditional select -> register` in one state and shares the whole chain across iterations.
+AUTOFSM binds each entity independently, so a one-time prologue use can phase-shift the recurrence and leave both the compute result and selected recurrence value registered.
+A forced second generic MUX experiment at the consume/produce-fusion stage did *not* help (25,476.9 → 27,973.6 µm²): ordinary copy binding split recurrence uses across both units and retained the same 105 working bits.
+A useful implementation needs chain-aware/prologue-aware binding, not merely another copy.
+This is likely the next large general gap to handwritten FSM area.
 - **Per-node grain**, rather than per-entity.
 Opening an operation today opens every use of it, because every use must stay bound to one unit for sharing to mean anything.